soukiassianb/Wrangle-OpenStreetMap-Data/README.md

 I'm first going to provide a detailed walkthrough of my cleaning strategy and code.
 We'll then put the pieces together and process the dataset.
-Finally we'll explore the Mongodb database and run some queries.
+Finally we'll explore the MongoDB database and run some queries.

 ____